sitespeedio/sitespeed.io/docs/_posts/2016-10-27-sitespeed.io-4.0-is-released.md

  * We wanted to generate a better [HAR](http://www.softwareishard.com/blog/har-12-spec/) file.
 In 3.X we used to use [BrowserMobProxy](https://github.com/lightbody/browsermob-proxy) and it did not support HTTP/2.
 It also modified the response headers.
 And you need Java to run it.

  * We want more contributors.
-3.X was the first thing we built in NodeJS and we could have surely make the code more readable and easier to understand.
+3.X was the first thing we built in NodeJS and we could have surely made the code more readable and easier to understand.
 We also wanted better structure to make it easier for people to add their own things.

  * Test a page as a logged in user.
 The number one feature that users miss in  sitespeed.io is to be able to login a user and test the performance as a logged in user.